Weltraumschaf/JUberblog/src/site/markdown/installation.md

 #### All Available Configuration Options

 - _title_:             This is the title of your blog.
 This value is available in the templates by the [Freemarker][freemarker] variable expression `${blogTitle}`.
 - _description_:       This is the description of your blog.
 This value is available in in the templates by the [Freemarker][freemarker] variable expression `${blogDescription}`.
 - _siteUrl_:           This is the base URL of your blog.
 This is used to generate Links (eg. in the _feed.xml_ or _sitemap.xml_).
                        It is also available in the in the templates by the [Freemarker][freemarker] variable expression `${baseUrl}`.
 - _language_:          This is the title of your blog.
 This value is available in in the templates by the [Freemarker][freemarker] variable expression `${language}`.
 - _encoding_:          This is the overall encoding used to read/write files by the command line tool and is also available in the in the templates by the [Freemarker][freemarker] variable expression `${encoding}`.
 - _dataDirectory_:     This is the directory where JUberblog finds the [Markdown][markdown] content data.
 If the path is not absolute then it is interpreted relative from where you invoke the JUberblog command.
-- _temlateDirectory_: This is the directory where JUberblog finds the [Freemarker][freemarker] templates to render the static HTML.
+- _templateDirectory_: This is the directory where JUberblog finds the [Freemarker][freemarker] templates to render the static HTML.
 If the path is not absolute then it is interpreted relative from where you invoke the JUberblog command.
 - _publicDirectory_:   This is the directory where JUberblog puts the rendered static HTML data.
 If the path is not absolute then it is interpreted relative from where you invoke the JUberblog command.

 ## Customize The Templates